SuperSpacer54376/Macnify-Windows/README.md

 # 2. macOS Cursors for Windows
 1. **Extract the Cursor Package**
-Locate the file "tahoe_cursors_MacnifyWindows.zip" within the Macnify-Windows folder.
+Locate the file "tahoe_cursors.zip" within the MacnifyWindows folder.
 Select "Extract all" from the top toolbar, then click "Extract" to decompress the contents to your preferred destination.

 2. **Access the Cursor Files**
 Navigate to the extracted folder and open "MacOS Tahoe Cursors," followed by "Tail," then "Without Shadow."